ppy/osu-wiki/news/2025/2025-07-11-osucatch-world-cup-2025-semifinals-recap.md

 ![](/wiki/shared/news/2025-07-11-osucatch-world-cup-2025-semifinals-recap/cwc-2025-sf-mappool.png)

 The Semifinals mappool was one of the biggest step-ups in difficulty in the tournament so far.
 It makes sense given the remaining teams, giving us an introduction to late-tournament pools.
-It started right away with [R.I.P.](https://osu.ppy.sh/beatmapsets/2395421#fruits/5188524) (NM1), mapped by [Zyzyx](https://osu.ppy.sh/users/2888013) and [Yoshi_green](https://osu.ppy.sh/users/1035891), standing at a star rating of 7.95 and featuring intense and stamina-draining patterning for the full three and a half minutes.
+It started right away with [R.I.P.](https://osu.ppy.sh/beatmapsets/2395421#fruits/5188524) (NM1), mapped by ::Zyzyx::{ user-id=2888013 } and [Yoshi_green](https://osu.ppy.sh/users/1035891), standing at a star rating of 7.95 and featuring intense and stamina-draining patterning for the full three and a half minutes.

-Surprisingly, three mappers made their CWC debut this round: [Cruwev](https://osu.ppy.sh/users/12195994), [Phob](https://osu.ppy.sh/users/6069462), and [Zileni](https://osu.ppy.sh/users/23525574).
+Surprisingly, three mappers made their CWC debut this round: ::Cruwev::{ user-id=12195994 }, [Phob](https://osu.ppy.sh/users/6069462), and ::Zileni::{ user-id=23525574 }.
 Cruwev made a bold entrance with their [Big Daddy (Cut ver.)](https://osu.ppy.sh/beatmapsets/2395283#fruits/5188079) (NM3) map, serving as the gimmick pick of the round.
 Cruwev's unconventional mapping style mixed with a high circle size and a low approach rate made for one of the biggest standouts in the mappool, both in terms of difficulty and hype factor.

 Phob, a first-time mappooler this edition, debuted not with just one, but two maps this round, those being [Yakujinsama no Couple Dance](https://osu.ppy.sh/beatmapsets/2395303#fruits/5188114) (HD2), and [Idolize](https://osu.ppy.sh/beatmapsets/2395304#fruits/5188115) (DT4).
 Both maps feature the classic Phob flair, filled with unique ideas and unconventional patterning.
 And finally, Zileni delivered us [Deglaciation](https://osu.ppy.sh/beatmapsets/2395287#fruits/5188086) (HR3), a more conventional yet explosive mechanical Hard Rock pick for this round.
 New custom mappers are a rare sight in the osu!catch scene, so having three fresh faces was a pleasant surprise to see for everyone involved.

-This round also featured the first [ExGon](https://osu.ppy.sh/users/214187) appearances of the year in [Xabon](https://osu.ppy.sh/beatmapsets/2395292#fruits/5188099) (HD3), as well as [Necrotopia](https://osu.ppy.sh/beatmapsets/2395391#fruits/5188321) (TB), the latter being a collaboration with [Spectator](https://osu.ppy.sh/users/702598).
+This round also featured the first ::ExGon::{ user-id=214187 } appearances of the year in [Xabon](https://osu.ppy.sh/beatmapsets/2395292#fruits/5188099) (HD3), as well as [Necrotopia](https://osu.ppy.sh/beatmapsets/2395391#fruits/5188321) (TB), the latter being a collaboration with ::Spectator::{ user-id=702598 }.
 A staple mapper in tournaments over the past few years, the osu!catch legend returns once again for CWC 2025, with each map more unique than the last.

 ---